peterbarnett03/influxdb3_plugins/CONTRIBUTING.md

 ### Testing Methods

-You can run tests using either Docker (recommended) or a local Python environment.
+You can run tests using either Docker Compose (recommended) or a local Python environment.

-#### Option 1: Docker-based Testing (Recommended)
+#### Option 1: Docker Compose Testing (Recommended)

 No Python installation required.
-The Docker environment handles all dependencies:
+Uses Docker Compose services for testing:

+**Using the docker-test.sh script:**
 ```bash
 # Test all influxdata plugins
 ./docker-test.sh all